Mitanshk01/gRPC-Mini-Projects/Q3/README.md

 2. Generate the certificates required for mTLS authorization:
    ```
+   chmod +x ./certificate/gen_certificate.sh
    make certificate
    ```

-3. Start the etcd client from the server/ directory (You would need to install this):
+3. Start the etcd client (You would need to install this):
     ```
-    $ cd server/
     $ etcd
     ```